softilium/elorm/readme.md

 ### Work with entities

 Right after initialization DB could be used to process entities.
-Lets seed users table on first start and remove expired tokens:
+Let's seed users table on first start and remove expired tokens:

 ```go